 What’s the monthly cost of running a gas heater in Arizona?

-The difference in cost often depends on whether you’re heating just your pool, just your spa, or both — and yes, if you didn’t know, it’s absolutely possible to heat either one or both together.
+The difference in cost often depends on whether you’re heating just your pool, just your spa, or both — and yes, if you didn’t know, it’s absolutely possible to heat either one separately or both together.
 The Attendant makes managing that simple, giving you full control over how and when each is heated.

 How much does a heat pump or solar system cost to operate per month?

 A heat pump typically costs around $50–$150 per month to operate, depending on the size of your pool, your preferred water temperature, and how often it runs.
+That average price of $50-$150 per month should give you the ability to swim every day of the month of March vs only the weekends compared to the same cost of a gas heater.

 And just like with gas heaters, you can choose to heat just your pool, just your spa, or both.